seveas/python-prctl/docs/index.rst

   operation is only available if the kernel is configured with :const:`CONFIG_SECCOMP` enabled.

+.. function:: get_tid_address()

+  Allows the process to obtain its own `clear_tid_address`, used when checkpointing/restoring processes.

+  This is only available in linux 3.5 and newer

 .. function:: set_timerslack()

   Control the default "rounding" in nqnoseconds that is used by :func:`select`,